ooples/pine_script_docs/source/annotations/indicator_annotation.rst

 indicator() annotation
 ----------------

-Every *indicator* [#strategy]_ script must contain one call of the `indicator <https://www.tradingview.com/pine-script-reference/v5/#fun_indicator>`__ annotation function, which has the following signature:
+Every *indicator* [#strategy]_ script must contain one call to the `indicator <https://www.tradingview.com/pine-script-reference/v5/#fun_indicator>`__ function, which has the following signature:

 .. code-block:: text

     indicator(title, shorttitle, overlay, format, precision, scale, max_bars_back, timeframe, timeframe_gaps, explicit_plot_zorder, max_lines_count, max_labels_count, max_boxes_count)

-The ``indicator`` annotation determines the indicator's general properties.
-The most important arguments of the indicator function are described below, a full overview of all `indicator()`` arguments can be found in the Reference Manual article.
+The ``indicator`` function determines the indicator's general properties.
+The most important arguments of the indicator function are described below, a full overview of all `indicator()`` parameters can be found in its Reference Manual entry.

 Only the ``title`` parameter is mandatory.
 It defines the name of the indicator.
 This name will be used in the *Indicators* dialog box and is